 Considering mental health is still not taken super seriously in the United States, prescription drugs come with a bunch of side effects, and it’s expensive to see a mental health professional, it may be worth it to experiment with herbs and supplements such as St. John’s Wort, folic acid, and phenibut.

 Caleb told me to take phenibut when you wake up on an empty stomach and with some kind of caffeine since it can make you sleepy.
-I took it with yerba maté tea and coconut oil for better digestion before my English classes at 5AM last week.
+I took it with yerba maté tea (I can’t drink coffee) and coconut oil for better digestion before my English classes at 5AM last week.

 My classes went fine and although my body felt a little fuzzy, it wasn’t super noticeable.
 After classes, I headed to my second job: freelance filmmaking.
 I grabbed my camera and headed into the city to shoot some footage for a local restaurant’s social media account.
 There, I was feeling light and airy.
 It was farmer’s market day, so it was pretty difficult to find parking and I ended up in a handicapped spot.
 I was already running late, so I grabbed my equipment and figured I would drop it off before finding a real spot.